tsfrt/demo-application/README.md

 ```

 ### Reading Config from a k8s ConfigMap
 A particularly useful feature of Spring Cloud Kubernetes is making it possible to read application configuration out of a ConfigMap.
-ConfigMaps decouple configuration from a pod or image and provide a great abastraction for the environemnt to expose configuration.
+ConfigMaps decouple configuration from an image and provide a great abastraction for the environemnt to expose configuration.

 This configuration tells our application to look for a config map named *app-config* in the namespace *spring-k8s-demo*.
 Note that we are not explicitly binding the value of any particular property to the config map, just configuring the app to consume this configuration if it is present.
 Within the application, our properties may be sourced from a hard coded default, an environment variable, or a properties file.
 Just emphasizing that we do not need to make our application depenendant on Kubernetes as there are other contexts that we may run in with alternate mechanisms for exposing configuration.